dagghe/pyOMA2/docs/Example3.rst

    import pandas as pd
    import matplotlib.pyplot as plt

-   from pyoma2.algorithm import SSIdat_algo_MS
+   from pyoma2.algorithms import SSIdat_MS
-   from pyoma2.OMA import MultiSetup_PreGER
+   from pyoma2.setup import MultiSetup_PreGER

 For the **preGER** merging procedure, we adopt a strategy similar to that